ethereum/ethereum-org-website/src/content/contributing/translation-program/translation-versions/index.md

 # Translation Versions {#translation-versions}

-Todo
+Below we have provided a breakdown of how each translation version changes [ethereum.org](/) in their localized language.

 ## Version 2.0 {#version-20}

-Language V2.1 translates high-impact, highly trafficed pages on ethereum.org
+Language V2.0 translates high-impact, highly trafficed pages on ethereum.org and the navigation components.

 ### Primary Pages {#primary}